gward/lolog/doc/usage-python.rst

   * ``fmt``: bool, does the stage format the log record?
   * ``out``: bool, does the stage output the log record?

-There are various ways to implement this interface, but the easiest is to use lolog's ``stage()`` decorator.
+There are various ways to satisfy these requirements, but the easiest is to use lolog's ``stage()`` decorator.